-When this option is selected, a sequence of panels is displayed to allow you to format, display, and print text maintained in ISPF libraries or sequential CMS files.
+When this option is selected, a sequence of panels is displayed to allow you to format, display, and print text maintained in PDF libraries or other partitioned or sequential data sets.
 Use of this facility requires the installation of the Document Composition Facility (SCRIPT/VS) Program Product, with the Foreground Environment Feature.